Joel Banal

-Joel Banal (born February 6, 1958) is a retired Filipino professional basketball player, and former head coach in the Philippine Basketball Association.
+Joel Banal (born February 6, 1958) is a retired Filipino professional basketball player, and former head coach in the Philippine Basketball Association (PBA).
 He is the former commissioner of the now-defunct Pilipinas Commercial Basketball League (PCBL).
 Banal is the only head coach to win championships in the NCAA, UAAP, PBL, and the PBA.

 Profile

 Playing career

 Banal played college ball for the Mapúa Institute of Technology, before venturing into professional basketball with the Great Taste Coffee Makers in the PBA from 1982–1985 where he got an injury.
 After his semi-retirement from the PBA, he worked as a circulation director of The Philippine Star.

 Coaching career

 His first coaching stint was for RC Cola team played in the Philippine Basketball League.